TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/GerritBasics.rst

 #.
 Other changes **related** to this change.
 This can be either due to a similar topic or because the commit summary is
    related to the change we are currently reviewing.

 #.
 The **current review status**.
 Here you can see who has voted (and how they voted) on a change.
-Note that if a
+The votes only apply
-   change gets refined over time with new patch sets, your votes will be reset (simply because the review has changed).
+   to one given patchset.
+If a new patchset is uploaded, it must be revoted.
+Note the +1 by TYPO3com, which means that the automatic testsuite ran successfully.

 #.
 All **changed files** in this current change.
 You can click every file to take a look at what exactly has changed.
 There
    is a select box on top of the file list that allows you to do a diff between patch sets to quickly see what has changed.